November 29, 2018

 Start by checking out your company's analytics to find out what types of information drive the most engagement with your current website visitors.
 Check out competitor sites and see what information they share with customers that may be useful on your own website.
 Once you uncover the general topics of interest, you can create articles using keywords that will drive engagement.

-Creating good content usually involves a few different employees and several moving parts.
+Creating good written and visual content usually involves a few different employees and several moving parts.
 To keep everything organized and prevent miscommunications, it's important to establish a streamlined workflow.

 Your editorial workflow should clearly establish which employees are responsible for what tasks.
 There should be clear deadlines on drafting content and guidelines for producing new content.
 This is the stage where you should clearly lay out your expectations on quality, content types, and how the content should move from one step to the next.
 Make sure to include all members of the content team in the editorial plan and clearly outline their roles and duties.